-Role of Gaia U: Gaia U played more of a role in my BSc, when I was able to focus an entire OP on my Brook End design during my BSc studies.
+Role of Gaia U: Gaia U played more of a role in my BSc, when I was able to focus an entire OP on my Brook End design.
 However I am still able to access support and skills that aid me in managing projects.

 Somerset Community Food (SCF)

 I was employed with local charity, Somerset Community Food, from 2011 - 2014.
 It was an incredible opportunity - well paid, part time work, in a field I am passionate about.
 I learnt huge amounts and have gained skills that will support me for a lifetime.
 However the under-resourced, grassroots charity, with poor staff support and little or no strategic vision, led me to burn out.
 I left feeling frustrated, worn out and undervalued.

 - Working on a 250k Access to Land Project that supported hundreds of people to access land, learn new skills and create opportunities for community food production.
 You can read the end of project report we wrote here.

 - Writing an access to land handbook in 2013 that captured our experiences & shared our learning for other people wanting to access land for community food production.

 - Producing a series of short films about access to land in Somerset.